 Mold is heavily dependent on the presence of moisture to ensure healthy growth.
 Like all lifeforms, it needs water to survive, but this water can be hard to come by.
 If humidity levels are high, mold can survive off the limited moisture from the air.
 Therefore, if you use a dehumidifier, you are taking away (or at least decreasing) one of the most important resources for mold and reducing the chances of fungal growth in your home.

-A study from the University of Cincinnati sought to find if dehumidification in conjunction with a HEPA air purifier could be an effective tool for limiting household mold spores.
-The researchers noted that dehumidifiers alone, while not proven to reduce mold spores, may be effective when used in combination with HEPA technology.
+A study from the University of Cincinnati sought to find if dehumidification in conjunction with an air purifier could be an effective tool for limiting household mold spores.
+The researchers noted that dehumidifiers alone, while not proven to reduce mold spores, may be effective when used in combination with high efficiency air purifier filter.
 The study found that using both dehumidification and efficient air filtration could be a feasible option for controlling relative humidity and airborne mold spores.

 Reduce the Chance of InsectsWhile humid air won’t lead directly to insects, it will cause the growth of mold.
 And if mold isn’t bad enough by itself, it can unfortunately act as a food source for many insects.